elhernes/Candle/readme.md

 * Added RPN calculator / keypad, inspired by CNCjs "shopfloor tablet" ui
 * Added macro script for XYZ Probe
 * Probe, Safe, and User commands can be read from a file
+* Save settings when the settings dialog closes rather than when the app finally exists
 * merged in changes from a few of PR's in denvi/Candle
   * fedya/master (preference paths on mac/linux)
   * garuma/tcp-support (connect over TCP)
   * dorkable-forkable/yoiang-MacOS (macOS fixes)

 ### Work In Progress
-Most of this is a work in progress, use only at your own risk.
+Some of this is a work in progress, use only at your own risk.
 I don't merge to the master branch until I have tested in some way on my own machine, but it's not a full regression test.

 The to-do list:
 * look at frmmain.ui alternatives, something more suited to a small screen Candle2 looks promising, as does the Experimental branch.
-* I've only implemented the display and jogging for the WHB04B-4.
+* I've only implemented the display, jogging and a couple keys for the WHB04B-4.
 There is really a lot more it can do.
 * Add more %directives to the macro pre-processor (like %message-box)
 * The button arrangement on RPN keypad doesn't feel right.
 I need to use it a bit more to see how to arrange the keys.
+* look more at Experimental branch.
+One catch is that QScript doesn't build for RPI3 by default, so I'll need to re-build Qt with diferent compiler optimizations.
+QScript is interesting, but it also seems much more complicated than what I need for simple macros.
+* Save RPN Calc's stack in frmMain class so the data persists.

 ## Supported functions:
 * Controlling GRBL-based cnc-machine via console commands, buttons on form, numpad, or pendant.